Definition in Oklahoma

 Concealing – It’s illegal to conceal, withhold, or aid in concealing or withholding personal property that has been stolen, embezzled, or obtained by false pretense or robbery.

 The recipient must know or have reasonable cause to believe the property to have been stolen, embezzled, or obtained by false pretense or robbery.

-The statute uses a reasonable person standard to determine if you received stolen property under such circumstances that would cause you to believe that the property was indeed stolen.
-If you, without making reasonable inquiry, buy, receive, conceal, withhold, or aid in concealing or withholding any property that has been stolen, embezzled, or obtained by false pretense or robbery, or otherwise feloniously obtained, under such circumstances as should cause such person to make reasonable inquiry to ascertain that the person from whom such property was bought or received had the legal right to sell or deliver it will be presumed to have bought or received such property knowing it to have been stolen or wrongfully obtained.
+The statute uses a reasonable person standard to determine whether you received stolen property under such circumstances that would cause you to believe that the property was indeed stolen.
+If you, without making reasonable inquiry, buy, receive, conceal, withhold, or aid in concealing or withholding any property that has been stolen, embezzled, or obtained by false pretense or robbery, or otherwise feloniously obtained, under such circumstances as should cause such person to make reasonable inquiry to ascertain that the person from whom such property was bought or received had the legal right to sell or deliver it, you will be presumed to have bought or received such property knowing it to have been stolen or wrongfully obtained.
 This presumption may, however, be rebutted by proof.

 Receiving Stolen Property in Oklahoma

 When the crime charged is receiving stolen property, it’s not necessary to allege the ownership of the property, or from whom the property was stolen.
 However, it is necessary to allege the person from whom the stolen property was received, or that the person from whom the stolen property was received is unknown.
 A variance between the allegation in the information as to from whom the property was received and the evidence at trial as to from whom the property was actually received requires